Chonthichar/InstagramWebscraperApp/README.md

 # InstagramWebScraper
 ### Introduction:
-This KivyMD Application along with selenium web scrper liberlies allows user to scrape specific data from Instagram profiles with in a specific date range and save it to a CSV file and, optionally, containing certain hashtags.
+The Instagram Scraper Application is a robust tool designed using the KivyMD framework in combination with Selenium's web scraping capabilities.
+This application is dedicated to helping users extract specific information from Instagram profiles based on a defined date range.
+The extracted data can then be exported into a CSV file.
+Furthermore, the tool offers an optional filtering capability where users can target posts containing specific hashtags.

 The codebase is divided into two files:
 1. main.py (Extract Data without using Proxy)
 2. main_proxy.py (Extract Data using Proxy)

+To get started with the Instagram Scraper Application, simply run the script, and the intuitive GUI will guide you through the scraping process.

 ### Prerequisites:
 1. Python environment.
 2. Necessary libraries installed(e.g., Kivy, requests, pandas).
 3. Ensure Chrome driver is available and its path is correctly set in the code.

-### How to install packages:
+### Install packages:
 - Installing from source `https://github.com/Chonthichar/InstagramWebscraperLastVersion.git`

 - Installing Kivy
-  `pip install pandas`
+  `pip install kivy`

 - Installing KivyMD
-  `pip install kivy kivymd`
+  `pip install kivymd`

 - Installing request
   `pip install requests`